googlesamples/android-testdpc/README.md

 Known Issues
 ------------

-1. Not saving selected permitted input methods
+1. Not displaying the toast when suspending an app
 2. Not saving "Mute audio" setting
-3. TestDPC thinks it is running inside a managed profile when launched in secondary user

 Support
 -------